 Any type of light bulb can be used.
 Not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.

 Other versions: This black 1960s gooseneck desk lamp was also made in cream/beige, blue and some other colours.
 Below is a beige version.

-Often attributed to Hala, Zeist, The Netherlands, but that is not true.
+Often attributed to Hala, Zeist, The Netherlands, but those are false assumptions.